Active Projects

 Sponsor: Federal Aviation Administration (FAA)

-This project has four main objectives.
-The first is to investigate the design of pilot-friendly flight control systems that facilitate the Simplified Vehicle Operations (SVO) paradigm.
-The second is to develop streamlined cockpit displays that convey relevant information to the UAM pilot without causing information overload.
-The third is to assess multiple inceptor designs and inceptor-to-command mappings.
-The fourth is to assess how prior piloting experience (or lack thereof) impacts performance on representative UAM piloting tasks.
-Flight Simulator #1 (Sim 1) and #3 (Sim 3) will be used to support this project.
+This project had four main objectives: (i) investigate the design of pilot-friendly flight control systems that facilitate the Simplified Vehicle Operations (SVO) paradigm; (ii) develop streamlined cockpit displays that convey relevant information to the UAM pilot without causing information overload; (iii) assess multiple inceptor designs and inceptor-to-command mappings; (iv) assess how prior piloting experience (or lack thereof) impacts performance on representative UAM piloting tasks.
+VSDDL Flight Simulator #1 (Sim 1) and #3 (Sim 3) supported the piloted simulation trials for this project.

 Related publications: